 There is no greater subject of misinformation and confusion in the emergency telephone business than that of telephone lines.

-The usual questions are:
+The typical questions are:

 In order for emergency telephones to work, they have to have access to a two-way communication path.
 This path could take the form of a traditional telephone line, a cellular connection, a two-way radio telephone link, or even be an Internet link such as a VoIP or Wi-Fi connection.
 Most often today, the path is a traditional phone line or a cellular connection.